howlily/payperuse/public/DOCUMENTATION.md

 ### Quick Start

 1. **Visit the Application**
-   - Navigate to the Spectral 402 website
+   - Navigate to the PayPerUse website
    - Click "Get Started" on the homepage

 2. **Connect Your Wallet**